Ronin-the-Barbarian/Ronin-the-Barbarian/README.md

 ## Hi there 👋
+I am Ronin E Gambill the Second.
+I program robots, video games, and on the side, dishwashers.
+I run a Jean Store Empire called Bills Jean Shop which you can find at www.billsjeanshop.com.
+If you have any questions or inquires please direct them to noreply@billsjeanshop.com
 <!--
 **Ronin-the-Barbarian/Ronin-the-Barbarian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.